 Secret Free Things at Disney World – Pirate Flags

 If you love rope drop at Magic Kingdom, and aren’t headed for one of the super popular attractions, try making Pirates of the Caribbean in Adventureland your first stop.
 Many mornings the first riders of the day receive cute, Jolly Roger flags to take on the ride and then take home.

 The first time we noticed the flags at rope drop was probably last year and we’ve seen them randomly on each vacation since.

 Did you know about all of the secrets on Main Street U.S.A?
 There are plenty of fun ones as you walk up and down the street.

-Getting wake-up calls from Disney characters while staying at a WDW Resort is a breeze.
+Getting wake-up calls from Disney characters while staying at a Disney World Resort is a breeze and makes it a great way to add to the free stuff at Disney World on your birthday.
 All you need to do is talk to the Front Desk or ask a Castmember to help you set them up.
 But last November I was at Epcot with my teen daughter and we were browsing in Art of Disney.

 Yes, she did have a birthday celebration button on (one of our favorite WDW freebies!), but we’d never had it happen before and it was such a pleasant surprise.
 The look on her face was a combination of surprise, excitement, and pure happiness.

 Remember when Walt Disney World used to offer free theme park admission on your birthday?
 I miss those days.
 Free tickets were definitely one of the best free things at Disney World.
 Fingers crossed they come back one day.